masamiy/DataStoryTelling/content/0-intro.md

 This information is great, but you need to explain what this information means .. creating Knowledge.

-This knowledge is what we want to share with people
+This knowledge is what we want to share with people.

 ### Activity - Gapminder